ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: ReloPush: Nonprehensile Multi-object Rearrangement

 A \emph{traversability} graph (T-graph) is a representation of how movable objects can be reconfigured in a cluttered scene~\citep{nam2021fast}.
 In its original form, vertices represent (starting and goal) positions of objects and edges represent collision-free transitions between them.
 By searching the graph, a collision-free rearrangement plan can be found.

-Here, we build on the T-graph representation to introduce the \emph{Push-Traversability} graph (PT-graph) $G(V,E)$, which not only captures the spatial relationships among movable objects but also integrates the kinematic constraints of the pusher and push-stability constraints of objects within the edges.
-Because in push-based manipulation, the orientation of objects is important, each vertex in our graph ${v_i \in V}$ represents a valid robot \emph{pushing pose} $p_i$, i.e., a pose from which the pusher can start pushing an object (see~\figref{fig:ptgraph}).
+Here, we build on the T-graph representation to introduce the \emph{push-traversability} graph (PT-graph) $G(V,E)$, which not only captures the spatial relationships among movable objects but also integrates the kinematic constraints of the pusher and push-stability constraints of objects within the edges.
+Because in push-based manipulation of polygonal blocks, the block orientation is important, each vertex in our graph ${v_i \in V}$ represents a valid robot \emph{pushing pose} $p_i$, i.e., a pose from which the pusher can start pushing a block (see~\figref{fig:ptgraph}).

-Alg.~\ref{alg:gengraph} describes the graph construction and \figref{fig:tgraph} shows an example.
-For any pair of vertices $(v_s,v_g)$ representing a pair of start and goal \emph{pushing poses} $(p_s,p_g)$, a directed edge $e$ is formed from $v_s$ to $v_g$ if there exists an optimal, collision-free path from $p_s$ to $p_g$.
+For any pair of vertices $(v_s,v_g)$ representing a pair of start and goal \emph{pushing poses} $(p_s,p_g)$, a directed edge $e$ is formed from $v_s$ to $v_g$ if the optimal path from $p_s$ to $p_g$ is collision-free and within the workspace boundary.
 Optimality in the transitions is motivated by the heavily constrained problem domain which further demands efficient use of space.
-For a nonholonomically constrained mobile robot, an optimal path from $p_s$ to $p_g$ can be found using a Dubins curve~\citep{dubins1957curves}.
-To account for push stability, in the definition of the L/R Dubins curves, we pick a maximum curvature (minimum turning radius $\rho$) that ensures contact under the quasistatic assumption~\citep{King-RSS-13,talia2023pushr}.
-If such a path exists, a directed edge is constructed from $v_s$ to $v_g$, and assigned a weight that is equal to the length of the path.
+For a nonholonomically constrained mobile robot, the optimal path from $p_s$ to $p_g$ is a Dubins curve, and can be synthesized using L, R, and S primitives corresponding respectively to left, right, and straight motion~\citep{dubins1957curves}.
+To account for push stability, the L/R primitives are implemented using a minimum turning radius $\rho$ that ensures stable pushing under the quasistatic assumption~\citep{King-RSS-13,talia2023pushr,lynch1996stable,goyal1991planar}.
+If the Dubins curve is collision-free and within the boundary, a directed edge is constructed from $v_s$ to $v_g$, and assigned a weight that is equal to the length of the curve.
 The edge direction is dictated by pushing stability constraints (e.g., contact cannot be maintained if the pusher moves backwards).
-If such a path does not exist (i.e., the path collides with another object or is out of the workspace boundary), no edge is constructed.
+Alg.~\ref{alg:gengraph} describes the graph construction and \figref{fig:tgraph} shows an example.